mike-goitia/ground-up-server/README.md

 ## Goals
 - [X] Create a Node + Apollo GraphQL Backend Service
 - [X] Create a MongoDb persistence layer
-- [ ] Setup Linting and AirBnB Style Guide
+- [X] Setup Linting and AirBnB Style Guide
-- [ ] Create CI/CD pipeline with Circle CI
+- [X] Create CI/CD pipeline with Github Actions and Deploy on Elastic Beanstalk
-- [ ] Deploy on Elastic Beanstalk
+- [] Give some examples of some advance Queries and Mutations with GQL

 ## Guides I Used
 ### Setup Apollo Server